 Profile Lina Zhou

 Lina Zhou is a PhD candidate in Anglophone Literary and Cultural Studies and a member of the Doctoral Program in Literary Studies at the University of Basel.
 She holds an MA in British and North American Cultural Studies from the University of Freiburg (Germany) and an MEd in English, Fine Art, and Educational Sciences from the University of Cologne (Germany).
-Her research interests lie at the intersections of literature and sociology as well as of cultural theory and popular culture.
+Her research interests lie at the intersections of literature, art, and sociology as well as of cultural theory, art theory, and popular culture.

 To top